MortenSchou/mtest/README.md

 sudo cmake --install cmake_build
 ```

-Then you can add the following to your root CMakeLists.txt:
+Then you can add the following to your primary CMakeLists.txt:
 ```cmake
 find_package(mtest REQUIRED)
 ```

-To update you need to `git pull` this project folder, and rerun the above cmake
+To update when using `cmake --install`, you need to `git pull` this project,
-commands.
+and rerun the above cmake commands.

-To uninstall, you need to go manually delete each file listed in the generated
+To uninstall the `cmake --install` approach, you need to go manually
+delete each file as listed in the generated `cmake_build/install_manifest.txt`
-`cmake_build/install_manifest.txt` file.
+file.